kcamach1/advent-of-code/README.md

 Part 1: 11
 ```

 Like the puzzle inputs, test inputs are saved to the filesystem after the initial request to the AoC site.
-Test inputs are assumed to be in the first `<code>` block on the puzzle page.
+Test inputs are assumed to be in the largest `<code>` block on the puzzle page.
 The `AOC_SESSION` environment variable is not necessary for this request.

 Alternately, you can manually create the files in `path/to/repo/<year>/test_inputs` and fill with the appropriate data.
 Filenames should look like `day_01.txt`.